Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 The following conditions are part of the `Basic Conditions and Behaviors` and the `Basic Interactions` component.
 The Innoactive Creator package provides them by default.

 Take a look at the [Training Scene Object](training-scene-object.md) article if you have not read it yet.
-It will help you to understand how to handle training scene objects and training properties.
+It will help you understand how to handle training scene objects and training properties.

 See [this article](step-inspector.md) to learn Step Inspector controls.